Deployment

 Introduction

-• The dataflow continues running even if the CLI is shut down.
-It will only terminate if the worker is stopped, shut down, or the dataflow is explicitly stopped or deleted.
+- The dataflow continues running even if the CLI is shut down.
+It will only terminate if the worker is stopped or shut down, or if the dataflow is explicitly stopped or deleted.

-To use deployment mode, it's essential to understand the following concepts:
+To use deployment mode, it's essential to understand what a worker is, and how to manage a dataflow inside a worker.

 Workers

-A worker is the deployment target for a dataflow and must be created and provisioned before deploying a dataflow.
+is the deployment target for a dataflow and must be created and provisioned before deploying a dataflow.
 The worker can run anywhere as long as it can connect to the same Fluvio cluster.
-If you're using InfinyOn Cloud, the worker is automatically provisioned.

 There is no limit to the number of dataflows you can run on each worker, apart from CPU, memory, and disk constraints.
 For optimal performance, it is recommended to run a single worker per machine.

-For typical production deployment, you will use Remote worker.
-It is designed to run in the cloud, data center, or edge device.
+.
+A host worker is a simple worker designed for local deployment without requiring any additional infrastructure.
+It is not designed for robust production deployments.
+For typical production deployments, you will use remote workers.
+Remote workers are designed to run in the cloud, data center, or on edge devices.
 If you are using InfinyOn Cloud, the remote cloud worker is automatically provisioned and registered in your profile.

 Host Workers